 As you schedule your yearly health and wellness appointments, who are you including on your list?
 You’ll likely think to schedule an annual visit to your dentist and primary care physician, but what about your eye doctor?
-No matter your age or life stage, regular eye exams can help keep your vision healthy, which is why annual visits to your optometrist should also be a part of your health care routine.
+No matter your age or stage of life, regular eye exams can help keep your vision healthy, which is why annual visits to your optometrist or ophthalmologist should also be a part of your health care routine.

 Many people think that improving your eyesight through corrective lenses, contacts or LASIK is the only reason to visit an ophthalmologist or optometrist in Marietta.
 However, just as our bodies require evolving care, so do our eyes.
 Continue reading to discover the importance of annual eye exams at every age.